 Food & Nutrition Services

-The Washington County Food & Nutrition Services program serves over 12,500 lunches and 7,500 breakfasts each day.
+The Food & Nutrition Services Department operates several federal and state food programs.
+The department is made up of a team of food and nutrition professionals that are dedicated to serving the needs of students.
 The program is designed to operate on a non-profit basis through financial assistance from the U.S. Department of Agriculture, reimbursements from the state of Maryland, and receipts from sales in school cafeterias.
-The school food service department has 18 cooking kitchens where food is prepared and served, and 26 receiving kitchens that serve food provided by other kitchens in the system.
-The department believes that properly nourishing students maximizes their learning experiences.
+The department believes that properly nourishing students maximizes their learning experiences and always putting students first!

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.